ahlbornjagon/ahlbornjagon/README.md

 ## About me 👨‍💻

 I am a 2021 graduate of Bowling Green State University with my B.S. in Computer Engineering!
-I am currently working at Cromulence as an Embedded Software Engineer.
-While my professional focus is in embedded systems and Computer Software/Hardware, I spend my free time learning about other areas of tech and science such as App Development, Machine learning, and Physics.
+I am currently working at Cromulence as an Embedded Software Engineer as wella as pursuing my M.S. in Computer Science at Georgia Tech.
+I am passionate in low-level systems development and optimization with a focus in Cybersecurity.
 * 🖥️ Current projects:
   * Voidstar Hardware Hacking Course
   * C protocol development (UART, I2C, SPI, etc)
-* ✍️ Hobbies: Reading, Running, Cooking, Programming, Mixology
+  * C++ Messaging queue service
+  * Linux Kernel Development

 ## Skills